 11. I Welcome 12.
 I Use Tele- 13.
 I Focus on In- 14.
 I Personal- 15.
-I make Every Every Customer phone Etiquette dividual Needs ize the Visit Customer Feel I greet every cus- I answer the I offer information I watch and Valued tomer with sincere telephone profes- and services rele- listen in order I am friendly to enthusiasm using sionally: vant to each cus- to: every customer the 15/5 Rule: Sionally: tomer's specific in my presence , -Within three needs by: Lean cus- by: At 15 fee, rings and with a tomer's make eye con- smile in my voice Proactively prefer- Stopping all tact and SMILE Hada a Alaa offering op- ences other work At 5 feet, main- Using the customer's tions & sug- Remember and conver- sations taining eye name, when gestions them Sations contact, greet appropriate Asking the Making eye the customer right ques- Offer assis- contact and by name, if known, and the Asking the caller, "May I tions tance at every level smiling time of day please place Demonstrating every level When approgreeting (Good you on hold?" warmth, com- And acting priate, asking morning, good Allowing the passion, and upon them when pos- if I can help afternoon, caller to end empathy sible Using their good evening) the call Sibic name Saying thank you
+I make Every Every Customer phone Etiquette dividual Needs ize the Visit Customer Feel Valued I greet every cus- I answer the I offer information I watch and tomer with sincere telephone profes- and services rele- listen in order I am friendly to enthusiasm using sionally: vant to each cus- to: every customer the 15/5 Rule: tomer's specific in my presence -Within three needs by: Lean cus- tomer's by: At 15 fee, rings and with a Due e etime ha Champing all make eye con- tact and SMILE smile in my voice Proactively prefer- Stopping all other work • Using the offering op- tions & sug- ences and conver- • At 5 feet, main- customer's gestions Remember sations taining eye name, when gestions them Sations contact, greet appropriate Asking the • Making eye the customer right gues- Offer assis- contact and by name, if • Asking the tions tance at smiling known, and the caller, "May I every level 2 time of day please place Demonstrating When appro- greeting (Good you on hold?" warmth, com- And acting priate, asking morning, good passion, and upon them if I can help afternoon, Allowing the empathy when pos- good evening) caller to end sible Using their the call name Coving thank Saying thank you